k213568/Voice-Controller-Shell/README.md

 # How Our Conversation Goes

--system asks say Something
+- system asks "say Something"
--we say The Command
+- we say The Command
--system Runs The Commands if Valid
+- system Runs The Commands if Valid

 # Functions